genki/segv_silencer/README.md

     SegvSilencer.message = "[SEGV] hello :)"

+If you want to save the dump into file:

+    SegvSilencer.file = "path to dump file"

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.